 Our coalition is made up of over 300 national and state organizations representing over 50 million Americans.
-We are here to make sure that real people’s voices are heard.
-We stand united behind seven commonsense principles.
+The Strengthen Social Security Coalition stands united in support of the following principles:

 Nancy J. Altman, Chair

 For media inquiries, email our Communications Director, Linda Benesch, at firstname.lastname@example.org.